Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 * Remove direct references to draft-ietf-dprive-rfc7626-bis-05, instead have one general reference RFC7626
 * Clarify that the DROP statement outline is non-normative
 * Update wording on data sharing to remove explicit discussion of consent
+* Corrections to references, typos and editorial updates from initial IESG comments.

 draft-ietf-dprive-bcp-op-09